-P.E.: Games time is Tuesday afternoon (with R & R) and indoor PE is on a Tuesday or Wednesday morning.
-The children will also receive 6 weeks of David Lloyd tennis at some point during the year.
+P.E.: Games time is Thursday afternoon (with R & R) and indoor PE is on a Monday afternoon.
 The children in Year 4 will also receive swimming lessons later in the year.
 Please ensure that all PE kits are in school at all times as the timetable may change.

 The class teachers are on duty from 8.45am on the meadow playground, where you are more than welcome to discuss any issues.
 However, if there is any aspect of your child's school experience that you would like to discuss in private, please call the school office to arrange a virtual meeting or a phone call.